-Once your doctor has all your test results, they will know more about how far your leukaemia has developed.
+Doctors use your test results to check how far your leukaemia has developed.
+This is called staging.
 Most types of cancer have a numbered stage, from 1 to 4, but this is not really used for hairy cell leukaemia.

-Your doctor plans your treatment based on any symptoms you have, and your general health and fitness.
-They generally use 2 symptoms as a way of measuring how far hairy cell leukaemia has developed.
-These are:
+Your doctor plans your treatment based on your symtoms, and your general health and fitness.

 If you're looking for information about staging for other types of chronic leukaemia, go to: